soveng/website/src/content/faq/-index.md

         answer: "By filling out the [SEC-05 application form](https://sovereignengineering.typeform.com/SEC-05)."

       - question: "How do I best contact you?"
-        answer: "You can contact us via the contact form, via email [info@sovereignengineering.io](mailto:info@sovereignengineering.io), or via [nostr](https://njump.me/sovereignengineering.io).
+        answer: "You can contact us by sending us a message, via email [info@sovereignengineering.io](mailto:info@sovereignengineering.io), or via [nostr](https://njump.me/sovereignengineering.io).
 We'll do our best to get back to you as soon as possible."

   - id: "contact-info"
     title: "Still Have Questions?"